About Trista: I am Here to Help You Feel Seen, Supported, and Confident in Your Parenting Journey

 Was I heartbroken?
 Absolutely.
 But I also knew that there were other ways to have children.
 In fact, I often wondered way more people didn’t adopt a child rather than bringing another into this world.

-So, my husband and I opened our hearts and our home to children who needed us most.
+My husband and I decided to opened our hearts and our home to children who needed us most.
 We became foster parents, welcoming little ones and teens who were facing big challenges far too early in their lives.

 Some came to us scared, some angry, some quiet as a whisper.
 But all they needed was what every child deserves — a place to feel safe, seen, and loved.